Marvin-VW/3dengine_doc/docs/modules/shape.rst

    .. method:: generate_vertices(self, size: float):

-      Generates the vertices of the cube based on its size.
+      Generates the vertices of the rectangle based on its size.
 After that, the mesh of the object is generated using the :mod:`Triangle4D` class, with each face consisting of 2 triangles.

       **Parameters**: